aimms/how-to/Articles/33/33-pro-deploy-app.rst

 #.
 By starting an AIMMS app on AIMMS PRO, the end user starts a new tab in his browser containing the user interface of the app.
 Behind this user interface, there is an AIMMS session providing the data for the user interface; the so-called *data session*.
 This data session is given an end-user license, without the ability to solve.

 #.
-When a solve needs to be executed, execution is delegated to a new session, a so-called *server session*.
-This server session is equipped with a license that also allows to solve mathematical programming problems.
-When the solve is finished, the server session sends the results back to the data session.
+When a solve needs to be executed, execution is delegated to a new session, a so-called *solver session*.
+This solver session is equipped with a license that also allows to solve mathematical programming problems.
+When the solve is finished, the solver session sends the results back to the data session.

 #.
 The data session continues by presenting the results to the end user.